balenaltd/handbook/Working-hours-and-availability.md

-Co-working is important, especially in remote teams where the majority of the people in a team work from different places and in different timezones.
-And that’s probably one of the tradeoffs for choosing to be a company that supports remote working.
+Team working is important, especially in remote teams where the majority of the people work from different places and in different timezones.
+That’s probably one of the challenges when choosing to be a remote-first company.
 On the other hand, different timezones benefit the team in terms of the support we provide our users with, the response time to support requests and the availability of the team to respond to users at any time of the day.
-In general, we don’t push people to work on a specific time schedule.
-Each one can work the hours he/she prefers as long as this is communicated as described in the section below, his/her schedule is not changing every day, the work gets done and he/she is reachable.
+In general, we don’t ask people to work on a specific time schedule.
+Each one can work the hours they prefer as long as this is communicated as described in the section below, their schedule is not changing every day, the work gets done and they are reachable.

+We are always looking at ways to improve the experience of remote and asynchronous working at balena.
+As you will hear from other teammates, it does take some time until you get used to it, especially if this is your first experience of being part of a remote team based across different timezones.
+As balenistas are based all over the world, the communication flows around the clock, so you can be getting pings anytime.
+However, asynchronous working should allow everyone to focus on tasks when needed without worrying about responding to pings as they come in.
+It always helps to communicate what you are working on among your teammates, so between smaller teams, there is a better workflow for everyone.
+We often see tasks being blocked while waiting for a teammate to take action (eg. reviewing PRs) and this can become a pattern when people in opposite timezones are working together.
+Thus, prioritizing tasks that can unblock other balenistas when possible, is highly appreciated.
+It takes some time and team effort to find the right balance for work to run smoothly for everyone, so invest that time to discuss with your teammates if needed.

 The 9am to 6pm period for working from the office is pretty common.
 If you choose to work from home, be careful not to abuse or ruin your work routine.
 Working from home should be treated as a productivity boost and as a flexibility offered to help achieve a better balance between personal and professional life.

-You should be reachable by instant messaging (or by mobile) at any time during your working hours.
-This is critical in order to keep our workflow running and help all team members deliver on time without any interruption.
+You should be reachable on Flowdock during your stated working hours but if this changes, you can let the team know with a quick message.
+This is critical in order to keep our workflow running and help all balenistas deliver on time without any interruption.

 ### Communicating your availability